aryanchauhan31/Document-Grounded-Q-A-Engine/README.md

 ### 3. Run the RAG Pipeline

-All the logic is contained within the main Jupyter Notebook (`Untitled63.ipynb`).
+All the logic is contained within the main Jupyter Notebook (`engine.ipynb`).
 Open and run the notebook cells in order to:
 1. Load the documents.
 2. Build the vector index.
 3. Instantiate the query engine.